hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 | Ampere (>= CUDA 11.1)      | A100, GA100, DGX-A100                   | `SM_80` `compute_80`                |
 |                            | GA10X cards, RTX 30X0 (X=5/6/7/8/9)     | `SM_86` `compute_86`                |

 ## Pull Container Image and Run the Application
 We use pre-existing Docker images from nvidia/cuda, pulled using Singularity.
+Steps to build and run SGEMM using a Singularity container:

-Steps (1) Ensure that singularity is installed/loaded on the compute node.
-Most HPC clusters have singularity pre-installed as a module that needs to be loaded using cluster-specific commands.
-Note that these steps and scripts are tested with Singularity v3.7.2-4.el7a)
+(1) Ensure that Singularity is installed/loaded on the compute node.
+Compute nodes on most HPC clusters have singularity pre-installed as a module, which needs to be loaded using cluster-specific commands.
+For instance, on any Texas Advanced Computing Center (TACC) cluster, `module load tacc-singularity` loads the latest stable version of Singularity.
+Note that these steps and scripts are tested with Singularity v3.7.2-4.el7a.

-(2) Run the top-level script `sgemm-singularity.sh`
+(2) Run the top-level script `sgemm-singularity.sh`.
+This script pulls the relevant container and runs all compilation and application execution steps to return output.
 ```
 ./sgemm-singularity.sh
 ```

 There will be one csv file output by the profiler (nvprof), which contains kernel information, GPU SM frequency, power, and temperature.
 This file will be present in the current directory.
-The name of the file is of the format `sgemm_nvidia_25536_100_<UUID>_<DEVICE_ID>_<TIMESTAMP>.csv`, where
+The name of the file is of the format `sgemm_nvidia_25536_100_<UUID>_<DEVICE_ID>_<TIMESTAMP>.csv`, where `25536` is the input matrix size, `100` refers to the number of matrix multiplication kernels, `UUID` is the unique ID assigned to the GPU being run on, `DEVICE_ID` is the device ID of the GPU (default 0) and `TIMESTAMP` records the time at which the run started.

 ## Build and Run Without Docker
 There are four steps to build and run SGEMM on NVIDIA GPUs: